wingkwong/leetcode-the-hard-way/solutions/0000-0099/0015-3Sum-medium.md

 * $-10^5 <= nums[i] <= 10^5$

 ## Approach 1: Two Pointers

-* We are required to find triplets which will have sum equal to zero.
+- We are required to find triplets which will have sum equal to zero.
-* Since the array contains positive and negative numbers both, first we will sort the array, by doing this our searching will become easy.
+- Since the array contains positive and negative numbers both, first we will sort the array, by doing this our searching will become easy.
-* We need to find three numbers whose sum will be zero hence we will run a loop from $0$ to $n-2$ and fix a number each time, and find other two numbers after it.
+- We need to find three numbers whose sum will be zero hence we will run a loop from $0$ to $n-2$ and fix a number each time, and find other two numbers after it.
-* If the fixed number is repeated again, we will skip the $for$ loop and move to next number.
+- If the fixed number is repeated again, we will skip the $for$ loop and move to next number.
-* Now, to find remaining two numbers, we will intialize two pointers $j$ and $k$ by $j = i + 1$ and $k = n - 1$ where $i$ is the index of fixed number and start our search similar to binary search method.
+- Now, to find remaining two numbers, we will intialize two pointers $j$ and $k$ by $j = i + 1$ and $k = n - 1$ where $i$ is the index of fixed number and start our search similar to binary search method.
-* If $nums[i] + nums[j] + nums[k] == 0$ and this triplet is not present in our set (in order to remove duplicates) we will insert this triplet in our $ans$ vector.
+- If $nums[i] + nums[j] + nums[k] == 0$ and this triplet is not present in our set (in order to remove duplicates) we will insert this triplet in our $ans$ vector.
-* If $nums[j] + nums[k] < target$, we need more positive numbers to make it 0, we will increament $j$ else we need more -negative numbers to make it 0, hence decreament $k$.
+- If $nums[j] + nums[k] < target$, we need more positive numbers to make it 0, we will increament $j$ else we need more -negative numbers to make it 0, hence decreament $k$.

+Time Complexity : The time complexity of this algortihm is $O(n^2)$ where $n$ is size of array.
+Space Complexity : The space complexity is $O(n)$ where $n$ is size of array.

 <Tabs>